Sheffield Insight Meditation Safeguarding Policy

 Responding to disclosures

-When deciding whether to refer the matter to others (Safeguarding officer of the Sheffield Insight Meditation, police or social services) consider the following:
+When deciding whether to refer the matter to others such as relevant outside agencies, the police or social services, the Safeguarding officer and other colleague from the Trustee or organising group will consider the following:

 • The wishes of the vulnerable adult and their right to self-determination